List of the Doobie Brothers band members: Since 1998

 By summer 1998, Hull had been replaced by Marc Russo.
 The group released its first studio album in nine years, Sibling Rivalry, in October 2000.
 The following June, Hossack was sidelined after being injured in a motorcycle accident.
 He was temporarily replaced by Marvin "M.B."
 Gordy.
 After a few months, Hossack returned and Gordy remained as touring percussionist.
 Ed Wynne temporarily substituted for Russo during a tour in 2002.

 In February 2005, Keith Knudsen died of pneumonia.
 In April, Gordy left the band.
 When they resumed touring, the group was joined by former Vertical Horizon drummer Ed Toth, who was introduced to them by Hossack.
 In the spring of 2010, Skylark was forced to leave after suffering a stroke, with John Cowan returning to take his place on tour; Hossack temporarily left around the same time, due to continuing effects stemming from his 2001 accident, with Tony Pia substituting.
 It later transpired that Hossack had contracted cancer, from which he later died in March 2012.
 Pia subsequently remained as second drummer.

 Allison was replaced by Bill Payne of Little Feat in November 2015.
 The following summer, Pia left and Toth remained as the sole drummer.
 In May 2018, Marc Quiñones joined on percussion.
 In November 2019, it was announced that Michael McDonald would return for a 50th anniversary tour in 2020.
 However, due to the COVID-19 pandemic, the tour was postponed.
+In November 2021, after the tour concluded, Payne departed due to his commitment to Little Feat, and McDonald assumed his keyboard parts.